Version 5.2, 20 September 2022

 We may ask you to take part in user research, for example, surveys, interviews or other research activities, to help improve the service we provide.
 You can always say no to a request, and you can change your mind at any time.

 Personal information you provide will only be used by NHS England, NHS Digital and DHSC as a partner in NHSx, depending on what you have consented to, and will not be shared with anyone else.
 Whether you choose to take part will not affect the care you receive from your health services.

 5. What information we collect about you and how it is used

-The information processed for the purposes of the NHS App can be split into a number of different categories.
+The information processed for the purposes of your NHS account can be split into a number of different categories.

 Details of the information and personal data falling within each of the categories where NHS Digital is the controller are set out below.

 |Category of information||Personal data||Special categories of personal data|

 |NHS account audit data||Information captured against your NHS Number about your use of your NHS account, such as the time of use, actions you took using your NHS account, and associated technical log events.||None|

 |NHS account document download||You may be asked for access to your device’s file storage to download your NHS COVID Pass or medical record documents.
 Files that you choose to download will be stored on your device.||Any health or special category data included in the downloadable file|

 |NHS account performance data||IP addresses are transmitted to Adobe Analytics and Hotjar as part of performance data but are not stored so users cannot be identified.||None|